-Distribution: Occurring in the Olympic and Cascade mountains in Washington; Alaska south to California, east to Idaho, Montana, Nevada and Utah.
+Distribution: Occurring in the Olympic and Cascade mountains in Washington; Alaska to California, east to Idaho, Montana, Nevada and Utah.

 Habitat: Mountain meadows, scree, and rock crevices at moderate to high elevations.